dotnet/docs/docs/framework/windows-workflow-foundation/feature-specifics.md

 ### Getting Started

--   In [!INCLUDE[vs_current_long](../../../includes/vs-current-long-md.md)], create a workflow console application.
+-   In Visual Studio 2012, create a workflow console application.
 Add an <xref:System.Activities.Statements.InvokeMethod> activity in the workflow designer, and configure static and instance methods on it.

 -   Designer Documentation: [InvokeMethod Activity Designer](/visualstudio/workflow-designer/invokemethod-activity-designer)